SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre no log:
+v8-pre10 log:
-- sh1p enters the chat
-- qmelz enters the chat through @everyone
+- meltdown altair

 # Also check out: